BintangRamadhan09/final_project_JCDS07/README.md

 # Determining Area Profitability and Deal Recommendation
 ## final_project_JCDS07

+Dataset for this project is from company dataset, OYO.
+OYO (stylised as OYO), also known as Oyo Homes & Hotels, is an Indian hotel chain.
+It is the world's third-largest and fastest-growing hospitality chain of leased and franchised hotels, homes and living spaces.

 OYO Indonesia fired more than 1000 employees and closed more than 5000 property partner in Indonesia in order to decrease operating cost, filtering the unprofit property and focus on profitable properties in certain area.
 While OYO goals on company growth and valuation is :by dealing with new property.

 What is PROFITABILITY?